All Episodes

 It really is amazing, I think.

-Everybody that, you know, I go out and about and I meet a lot of people.
+Everybody that, you know, I go out and about and I meet a lot of people, and obviously people know what I do for a living, and that I interview politicians and people in the public eye on a regular basis.

-We've been in the public eye together you know twenty five years.
+We've been in the public eye together, you know, 25 years.

 We've known each other that long.